peerchemist/coinrpc/README.md

-# bitcoin-python-async-rpc
+# *coin-python-async-rpc
-Lightweight Bitcoin async JSON-RPC Python client.
+Lightweight *coin async JSON-RPC Python client.

 Serves as a tiny layer between an application and a Bitcoin daemon, its primary usage is querying the current state of Bitcoin blockchain, network stats, transactions...

-If you want complete Bitcoin experience in Python, consult [python-bitcoinlib](https://github.com/petertodd/python-bitcoinlib).
+If you want more complete *Bit*coin experience in Python, consult [python-bitcoinlib](https://github.com/petertodd/python-bitcoinlib).

 ## Installation